Matcha Purchase Guide

-The grade of and quality of our matcha are mainly depend on the maturity of the tea leaf.
+The grade of and quality of our matcha are mainly depending on the maturity of the tea leaf.
 The younger the tea leaf, the higher content of umami and chlorophyll which gives the matcha the sweetness and vibrant green color.
 Besides, younger tea leaf has lower bitterness, top grade matcha has no bitterness.

-Our organic Matcha are USDA and JAS certified.
+Our organic Matcha are JAS certified.
 In general, organic Matcha contains less sweetness as compared to conventional Matcha due to the restriction in fertiliser usage (although the fertiliser used for conventional Matcha are mostly organic compost).